 After receiving her B.A.from Yale College (summa cum laude, phi beta kappa), she stayed on at Yale for a masters degree in English and a Ph.D. in American Studies, and was Director of the Poynter Fellowship in Journalism there.
 She taught American Studies and English at the University of Texas from 1985 to 2003, and was Chair of the Department of American Studies.
 She is a Life Member of Clare Hall, Cambridge University, England, where she was a Visiting Fellow, has twice been a Visiting Scholar at Stanford's Institute for Research on Women and Gender, and has been a Faculty Research Fellow at Stanford's Clayman Institute for Gender Research.
 She has been awarded an American Council of Learned Societies Fellowship, was a Fulbright Distinguished Lecturer in Japan, and was the winner of a Harry H. Ransom Teaching Excellence Award at the University of Texas.

 The Joseph S. Atha Professor of Humanities and Professor of English at Stanford, she is Director of Stanford's American Studies Program.
-She is a member of the Board of Governors of the Humanities Research Institute of the University of California, and is a founding Editor of the online Journal of Transnational American Studies [see http://news.stanford.edu/news/2009/march11/fishkin-publishes-american-studies-journal-030409.html ] She is a member of the international jury for the prestigious 2013 Francqui Prize awarded to an outstanding young scholar in Belgium.
+She served as a member of the Board of Governors of the Humanities Research Institute of the University of California, and was a member of the international jury for the prestigious 2013 Francqui Prize awarded to an outstanding young scholar in Belgium.
+She is a founding Editor of the online Journal of Transnational American Studies [see http://news.stanford.edu/news/2009/march11/fishkin-publishes-american-studies-journal-030409.html ]

 Her current project is a collaborative transnational, bilingual research project dealing with the Chinese Railroad Workers whose labor helped establish the wealth that allowed Leland Stanford to build Stanford University.
 The goal of the Chinese Railroad Workers Project at Stanford is to try to recover their experience and their world more fully than ever before, and to understand how these workers have figured in cultural memory in the U.S. and China.
 She is co-director of the CRWP with Gordon H. Chang, the Olive H. Palmer Professor of Humanities at Stanford, Professor of History, and Director of the Center for East Asian Studies.
 [See http://news.stanford.edu/news/2012/september/chinese-railroad-project-092112.html ] The Chinese Railroad Workers Project has received support from the President of Stanford, the UPS Fund at Stanford, the American Council of Learned Societies, and the Chiang Ching-kuo Foundation.